gordonbay/Windows-On-Reins/README.md

 This project aim is to make windows 10 usable, faster and under control.

+## Warning
+I do not take responsibility for what may happen to your system.
+This is at your own risk.

 ## What it does - General

 - Disable windows services that still download updates even if user choose not to